List The Functions Of Proteins In The Text Area Below.

 4. Transport and Storage: The Cellular Logisticians

 Many proteins are involved in the transport and storage of molecules.
-These proteins can act as carriers, moving molecules across membranes or through the bloodstream.
+On the flip side, these proteins can act as carriers, moving molecules across membranes or through the bloodstream.
 They can also act as storage depots, holding essential molecules until they are needed.
-Examples include:

 • Hemoglobin: A protein in red blood cells that binds and transports oxygen from the lungs to the tissues.